kaaproject/kaa/doc/Programming-guide/Key-platform-features/Events/index.md

 The following examples illustrate basic event class schemas.

-* The simplest definition of an event with the com.company.project.SimpleEvent FQN and no data fields
+* The simplest definition of an event with the com.company.project.SimpleEvent1 FQN and no data fields

 ```json
 {